githubschool/codeland-2018/_posts/0000-01-10-fionaerickson.md

 {: .center}

 Oh, you attended Codeland 2018?
-Tell me more about how much you know about Git now
+Tell me more about how much you know about Git now...